Skip to main content

 • Chemical engineers combine raw materials into new products to make things like more efficient solar panels and larger storage batteries.

-Inspiring engineers is core to our purpose.
+Inspiring engineers is core to building a world that works.
 Next Engineers:

-• Addresses Global Challenges: Engineers are creating blueprints for a world that works, and engineers from diverse backgrounds can bring the varied perspectives we need to address the world’s most pressing challenges – from clean energy to quality healthcare and more sustainable flight.
+• Addresses Global Challenges: Engineers are creating blueprints for a world that works, and engineers from diverse backgrounds can bring varied perspectives to help address the world’s most pressing challenges – from clean energy to the future of flight.

 • Lights Pathways: Anyone who wants to be an engineer and shows aptitude for engineering should be able to become an engineer.
 Next Engineers provides opportunities and support for all participants.
-By investing in students now, we can ensure we’ll be able to meet the future demands for skilled engineering talent and increase diversity in engineering.
+By investing in students now, we can ensure we’ll be able to meet the future demands for skilled engineering talent.

 • Changes the Narrative about Engineering: Many young people have preconceived notions about engineers.
-By introducing students to engineering role models from diverse backgrounds, we are inspiring more students to pursue engineering careers and building a more diverse engineering workforce.
+By introducing students to engineering role models from diverse backgrounds, Next Engineers helps students realize that anyone can pursue a career in engineering.

 Why does the Next Engineers start with students who are age 13?